 10-0907: This inflamed liver in a young chicken contains small granuloma throughout.
 The liver appears purple with spots and blotches.
 The general outline is a smooth, unbroken curve.
 The texture of an inflamed liver is soft to firm.
-The granuloma make the liver unfit for human food.
+The granuloma makes the liver unfit for human food.

 The slight green tinge is suggestive of bile retention.

 10-0923: Multiple black masses are visible in the liver and lung of this young chicken.
-Such masses are compatible with localized tumors and require trimming.
+Such masses are compatible with localized tumors and require disposing the liver as inedible.